-Salted vs. Unsalted Butter: What to Know Before You Buy
+Salted vs. Unsalted Butter: Which One Should You Buy?

 Does what kind of butter you choose matter when it comes to cooking and baking?
-We settle the debate between salted and unsalted.
+We settle the salted vs. unsalted butter debate.

 Salted vs. Unsalted Butter